finalwebsites/fw-emailoctopus-integration/readme.txt

 == Description ==

 Email marketing is still one of the best ways to drive traffic to your website.
-You can use this WordPress plugin to add a newsletter subscription form below your blog, right in your articles or on other places using the widget or shortcode.
-The Ajax technology takes care about that visitor doesn't have to leave your website while the form data gets submitted.
+You can use this WordPress plugin to add a newsletter subscription form below your blog, right in your articles or on other places using Elementor forms or a shortcode.
+Use the WooCommerce integration and submit order related information together with each subscription.

 *To use this plugin, you need access to a EmailOctopus account.
-You can get a free account from the EmailOctopus website.*
+You can get a free account from the [EmailOctopus](https://emailoctopus.com/) website.
+The free account allows you use 2500 active subscribers and has a few limitations on the account features.*

 = These are the features: =

 * Add the subscription form by using a shortcode
-* Using nonces for simple form value validation
+* Integration for Elementor form actions (with support for custom list fields)
+* WooCommerce integration (store order related info in EmailOctopus)
+* Easy to use, custom list fields will be automatically created if the don't exists
 * The visitor stays on your website while submitting the form data
+* Support for mutliple mailing lists
 * You can change/translate all plugin text by using a localization tool (Loco Translate is our favorite)
+* Support for multilanguage websites (comapatible with [Polylang](https://wordpress.org/plugins/polylang/))
 * The form HTML is compatible with the Bootstrap CSS framework (v3)
-* Optional: use the CSS style-sheet included with the plugin
+* Optional: use the CSS style-sheet (Bootstrap v3 compatible) included with the plugin
 * Track successfully submitted forms in Google Analytics and Clicky
 * The plugin includes JS and CSS files only if the form (shortcode) is present
+* Using nonces for simple form value validation

 == Installation ==